uom-mde/foundation-s/README.md

 # Foundation S

-University of Manchester branded Omeka S theme based on ZURB Foundation Sites.
-Allows use of Agile Humanities' Agile Theme Tools (fork from Dartmouth College) with the Omeka S Foundation theme.
+University of Manchester branded Omeka S theme based on ZURB Foundation Sites, designed for use with Agile Humanities's/Dartmouth College's Agile Theme Tools: https://github.com/agile-humanities/agile-theme-tools-omeka.
+The Annona IIIF storyboard feature is enabled https://github.com/NCSU-Libraries/annona, and the theme includes a language selector, optimised for two languages.
+Elements of code for the language slector have been taken from from Ivy Rose's Multilingual theme: https://github.com/ivyrze/omeka-s-theme-multilingual".
 It currently comes with a default stylesheet for prototyping as well as 3 other style options.

 ## Installation